prototux/FvgnTvService/README.md

 | Media player/netflix     | sita only    |        |
 | HDMI-CEC/HDMI-ARC        | Sita only    |        |

+## Configuration

+The configuration file is at `/etc/fvgntvservice.conf`, and the path can be overriden with the `FVGN_CONFIG` env variable.
+There's an example config file to get you started.

 ## Some more deatils about features

 * Input selection: For now i don't plan to fully implement scart and vga because they need some specialized functions.